Skip to main content

 Course overview

-UAL and KIT bring complementary strengths in the arts and in science, technology, engineering and mathematics to the course.
-We come together through shared understandings of design practice as being rooted in hands-on, user-centred making and testing.
+UAL and KIT bring complementary strengths in the arts and in science, technology, and engineering to the course.
+You’ll explore different methods of interacting, collaborating and making.

 What to expect

-• A third of the course is jointly led and assessed by the UAL and KIT teams
+• Teaching: The course is led and assessed by staff teaching teams at UAL and KIT.

 Course units